What is Genetic Counseling?

 It is led by genetic counselors, who are trained and specialized medical professionals.
 They will guide families throughout the process, both pre and post-testing.
 They will help families document their family medical history to provide a more accurate diagnosis.
-They can also guide families in whether to proceed with genetic testing and which tests to go ahead with.
+They can also guide families in whether to proceed with genetic analysis, genetic testing and which tests to go ahead with.

 Post genetic testing, genetic counselors guide families through what the test may mean or reveal and the necessary next steps in diagnosis and management of the condition.